 - Fill out a Form 8824, Like-Kind Exchanges, for the IRS

 You don’t have to be a real estate mogul to take advantage of the 1031 Exchange tax deferment rule.
 Between 2011 and 2014, 48% of 1031 transactions involved individual investors.

 The 1031 like-kind Exchanges is perfect for small business and investors.
-The ability to re-invest what would have gone to the IRS can provide real purchasing power while building your portfolio.
+The ability to reinvest what would have gone to the IRS can provide substantial purchasing power while building your portfolio.